The M-type phospholipase A2 receptor (PLA2R) in the glomerular podocyte has been identified as the major target antigen in deposited immune-complexes.

 Biopsy evidence of substantial interstitial inflammation

-Although membranous nephropathy is usually idiopathic, patients may have treatable associated disorders, such as cancers, autoimmune disorders, or infections.
+Membranous nephropathy is usually idiopathic; however, patients may have treatable associated disorders, such as cancers, autoimmune disorders, or infections.

 Initial manifestations are typically those of nephrotic syndrome (eg, edema, nephrotic-range proteinuria, occasionally microscopic hematuria and hypertension).

 Confirm the diagnosis with renal biopsy and consider associated disorders and causes.

 Treat symptoms of nephrotic syndrome and treat hypertension initially with angiotensin inhibition.